LeetLLM

 Not automatically.
 Use one packed prompt only when the answer depends on relationships across most of that packet and the source is stable enough to resend.
 If freshness, citations, or repeated queries matter, retrieval or a hybrid path is usually better even when the raw text technically fits.

 Treat it as a layout problem before you blame weights or temperature.
-Move the clause to the head or tail, compress weaker middle evidence, and rerun the same question.
+Move the constraint to the head or tail, compress weaker middle evidence, and rerun the same question.
 If recall recovers, you were looking at lost-in-the-middle, not a lack of knowledge.

 In the worked 80-layer configuration, a single 128K request uses about 40 GiB of BF16 KV cache.
 Why is that a product problem?